 It is also important that your lawyer not mislead you in any way.
 No case is a guaranteed win, so a good lawyer should not promise you specific outcomes for your case.
 Instead, your lawyer should provide you with educated legal opinions.
 An experienced lawyer understands that situations can arise that could change the course of a case for better or worse.
 No matter how many previous cases a lawyer has won, a good lawyer should be honest and remind clients that their set of facts and circumstances are different from other people’s and make no guarantees.

-Objective, Analytical Mind
+Lawyers Should Have an Objective, Analytical Mind

 Your lawyer should remain objective when handling your case.
 Believe it or not, you do not want an attorney who is overly sympathetic to your situation.
 You want them to remain objective and focused on the facts and the law.